jackdafox/Inventory-Management-System/README.md

 # Inventory-Management-System

-To start, clone this repo into your local repository and put the java files into your netbeans/eclipse projects as shown below
+To start, clone this repo into your local repository by clicking the **Green Button** and put it anywhere in your system

 ![alt text](https://i.imgur.com/8j86bE8.png)\

-*Figure 1 : Cloning the repo*
+Unzip it and open the directory using **VSCode**

 ### How do I run it?
 1. In your terminal, run the following command